BEagle1984/silverback/docs/contributing.md

 The [Directory.Build.props](https://github.com/BEagle1984/silverback/blob/master/Directory.Build.props) file in the root of the repository contains the current version of the NuGet packages being built and referenced.
 The `<BaseVersion>` and `<VersionSuffix>` tags can be used to increment the current version.

+### Commits

+Please try to follow the [Conventional Commits](https://www.conventionalcommits.org/) specification for the commit messages.

 ### Building (NuGet packages)

 The nuget packages can be built locally using the powershell script under `/nuget/Update.ps1`.
 Add the `-l` switch to clear the local nuget cache as well (especially useful when building the same version over and over).